Sizing from the Smallest Scales: The Mass of the Milky Way: Summary

 {(\roman{enumii})} \begin{enumerate} \item As illustrated in Fig.~\ref{fig:lvterr_vels}, when limiting the observed sample of Milky Way satellites to those systems with well-measured kinematics, we find that the observed distribution of satellite velocities ($V_{\rm rad}$, $V_{\rm tan}$, \emph{and} $V_{\rm tot}$) are consistent with a host halo mass of $\sim 1-1.2 \times 10^{12}~\msun$.

-\item Across all samples probed, the distribution of satellite velocities inferred from {\it Gaia} observations of the Milky Way satellites are inconsistent with that of subhalos populating host halos with masses $<10^{12}~\msun$ or $>1.2 \times 10^{12}~\msun$.
+\item Across all samples probed, the distribution of satellite velocities inferred from {\it Gaia} observations of the Milky Way satellites are inconsistent, at the $3\sigma$ confidence level, with that of subhalos populating host halos with masses $<10^{12}~\msun$ or $>1.2 \times 10^{12}~\msun$.
+Our use of the MWU test allows us to quantify the inconsistency or "anti–goodness of fit".

 \item Excluding systems associated with the LMC does not significantly change our results, with the observed kinematics of the Milky Way satellites favoring a host halo mass of $\sim 1-1.2 \times 10^{12}~\msun$ when compared to distance-matched subhalo populations in phELVIS.